Murray River National Park

-Murray River National Park is a protected area in South Australia located between 180 km and 240 km north east of the Adelaide city centre, lying along the Murray River.
+Murray River National Park is a protected area in South Australia located around 239.81 km north east of the Adelaide city centre, lying along the Murray River.
 The national park is classified as an IUCN Category VI protected area.
-As of 2022 the national park comprises more than 14,879 ha, and includes a vast network of Murray River wetlands and floodplains.
+The national park comprises more than 14,879 ha, and includes a vast network of Murray River wetlands and floodplains.

+History

-The national park was proclaimed on 20 June 1991 under the National Parks and Wildlife Act 1972, "to conserve a significant proportion of South Australia’s floodplain environments which are not represented widely in other reserve systems".
+The Murray River National Park was proclaimed as a national park on 20 June 1991 under the National Parks and Wildlife Act 1972, "to conserve a significant proportion of South Australia’s floodplain environments which are not represented widely in other reserve systems".

+The national park originally consisted of three sections: Katarapko, Lyrup Flats, and Bulyong.
+Three more were added later.

+Description

+Murray River National Park is located around 239.81 km north east of the Adelaide city centre, along the Murray River.
+As of 2026 the national park comprises more than 14,879 ha, and includes a vast network of Murray River wetlands and floodplains.
+The park is classified as an IUCN Category VI protected area.

-The national park originally consisted of the first three sections listed below, with the following three in existence (six in total) as of 2022.
-All of the sections adjoin the Murray River, extending from near Loxton in the south west to near Renmark in the north-east.
+The park consists of six sections, all of which adjoin the Murray River, extending from near Loxton in the south west to near Renmark in the north-east: